ealpago/GithubAPI/README.md

 ## Design and Architecture

 - **OOP and POP (Protocol-Oriented Programming)**
--   The project leverages both Object-Oriented Programming (OOP) and Protocol-Oriented Programming (POP):
+     The project leverages both Object-Oriented Programming (OOP) and Protocol-Oriented Programming (POP):

-- - - OOP: The app's structure follows classic object-oriented principles like encapsulation and inheritance, making the codebase modular and easy to maintain.
+     OOP: The app's structure follows classic object-oriented principles like encapsulation and inheritance, making the codebase modular and easy to maintain.

-- - - OP: Protocols define the essential behaviors of different components, making the system flexible and promoting code reuse.
+     POP: Protocols define the essential behaviors of different components, making the system flexible and promoting code reuse.

 - **SOLID Principles**
----The app adheres to the SOLID design principles:
+  The app adheres to the SOLID design principles:

 ---S: Single Responsibility - Every class has a single responsibility.
 ---O: Open/Closed - The app is open for extension but closed for modification, allowing for easy additions without changing existing code.